johe123qwe/github-trending/README.md

 ## C#

+* 【2023-10-03】[reactiveui / ReactiveUI](https://github.com/reactiveui/ReactiveUI) - An advanced, composable, functional reactive model-view-viewmodel framework for all .NET platforms that is inspired by functional reactive programming.
+ReactiveUI allows you to abstract mutable state away from your user interfaces, express the idea around a feature in one readable place and improve the testability of your application.
+* 【2023-10-03】[Sergio0694 / ComputeSharp](https://github.com/Sergio0694/ComputeSharp) - A .NET library to run C# code in parallel on the GPU through DX12, D2D1, and dynamically generated HLSL compute and pixel shaders, with the goal of making GPU computing easy to use for all .NET developers! 🚀
 * 【2023-10-02】[wolfgarbe / PruningRadixTrie](https://github.com/wolfgarbe/PruningRadixTrie) - PruningRadixTrie - 1000x faster Radix trie for prefix search & auto-complete
 * 【2023-10-02】[ai-tradingbot / AI-Trading-Bot](https://github.com/ai-tradingbot/AI-Trading-Bot) - Revolutionize your investment strategy with our state-of-the-art AI trading bot.
 Enjoy automated trading with AI precision, intelligent algorithms, and advanced risk management.
 Trade smarter, not harder with our AI Trading Bot
 * 【2023-10-02】[Kir-Antipov / HotAvalonia](https://github.com/Kir-Antipov/HotAvalonia) - 🔥 Supercharge your Avalonia development experience with hot reload capabilities